psf/pyperf/doc/examples.rst

 timeit() method
 ---------------

-Benchmark using the :meth:`Runner.timeit` method to performance of sorting a sorted list of 1000 numbers using a ``key`` function (which does nothing):
+Benchmark using the :meth:`Runner.timeit` method to measure the performance of sorting a sorted list of 1000 numbers using a ``key`` function (which does nothing):

 .. literalinclude:: examples/bench_timeit.py